-By 1916, he was working as a Commis des rang at the Café de Paris in Monte Carlo.
-It was there, at that time, that he claimed to have invented -- by accident -- Crêpes Suzette.
+By 1896, Charpentier was working as a Commis des rang at the Café de Paris in Monte Carlo.
+It was there, at that time, that he claimed to have invented at the age of 16 — by accident — Crêpe Suzette.

 “I was only 16 and serving the Prince of Wales, son of Queen Victoria, later King Edward VII of England.
 Among the diners at the Prince’s table was a beautiful French girl named Suzette.
 I cannot recall her last name.
 It does not matter.
 His highness ordered crêpes — the French pancakes.
 I mixed the sauce, and added a brandy blend of my own.
 As I did, the heat of the chafing dish accidentally set the simmering cordials afire.

 “I was embarrassed but I did not show it.
 I poured the fiery sauce of the crêpes, as if the flames were set on purpose.
 The prince tasted.
 Then he smiled and said: ‘Henri, what have you done with these crepes?
 They are superb.”

 “I was thrilled and offered to name them in his honor.
 But he declined.
 ‘Henri,’ he said, ‘we must always remember that the ladies come first.
 We will call this glorious thing crêpes Suzette.’

 “That was the day, monsieur.
 People had been eating pancakes from the days of Napoleon — even the Romans, but never before that day, crêpes Suzette.” — Bacon, James.
 Kitchen Still First Love of Veteran French Chef.
 Petersburg, Virginia: The Progress Index.
 5 April 1961.
 Page 21.

 Further European travels